 The truth is that laws like these could just as easily—and perhaps more accurately—be called “Right to Freeload.”

 So-called “Right to Work” laws don’t give you any genuine right to employment.
-Employers can still require drug testing, for example.
-They can require “no compete” clauses to limit freelancing.
+Employers can still require “no compete” clauses to limit freelancing.
 They can schedule you to work from 3am to noon, even if you’d prefer noon to 9pm… and they can even choose the healthcare plan available to you.
+They can still require drug testing.
 They don’t have to offer cost-of-living raises, provide daycare options, permit casual dress, or provide any of the conditions you prefer.
 If you don’t like it, then your option is to find another job.
 You can’t opt out of the requirements you don’t like, because you don’t have the right to do that.

 What “Right to Work” is really about is allowing you to refuse to pay union dues, but still require the union to work for you.
 You get the wages and other benefits that unions fought for, and the union is even required to represent you in a grievance hearing for free.